nigozi/flag4s/README.md

 fatalFlag("featureA") // returns the flag or throws exception if flag doesn't exist

-withFlag("featureA") { // executes the given function if boolean flag is on
+withFlag("featureA") { // executes the given function if the boolean flag is on
   // new feature ...
 }